Uncategorized

 Conclusion

-These questions and many more are what you are likely to be asked in a scholarship interview.
-Go through them properly and draft your own answers as it concerns you.
-Don’t try to impress the interviewer, just be sincere in your response.
-These questions are not meant to scare you away or to make you fail but it’s to help you discover yourself and what you have in you.
+These questions and many more will likely be asked in a scholarship interview.
+Go through them properly and draft your answers as they concern you.
+Don’t try to impress the interviewer; respond sincerely.
+These questions are not meant to scare you away or to make you fail; they are intended to help you discover yourself and what you have in you.

-They really want to know if the award you will be given won’t be in vain and it will not just help you achieve your dreams but you will be useful to the world at large.
-The scholarship is meant to help you build yourself in your career and other areas and also make you a creative and useful human in the society so they expect the best.
+They want to know if the award you will be given won’t be in vain and if it will not just help you achieve your dreams, but you will be helpful in the world at large.
+The scholarship is meant to help you build yourself in your career and other areas and make you a creative and helpful human in society, so they expect the best.
 Do want you can and be accurate in responding.
-Goodluck!
+Good luck!

 Reference